greim/ftch/readme.md

  * **successOnly**: If true, reject the promise for all but 2xx range response status codes (after redirects are followed).
 Default true.
  * **method**: HTTP method to use.
 Default `'GET'`.
 Uppercase enforced.
  * **query**: An object containing querystring parameters that will be added to the request URL.
- * **telemetry**: A node [EventEmitter](https://nodejs.org/dist/latest-v4.x/docs/api/events.html#events_class_eventemitter) object which you provide.
-XXX will emit events on this object for the progress and timing of the request.
+ * **telemetry**: A node [EventEmitter](https://nodejs.org/dist/latest-v4.x/docs/api/events.html#events_class_eventemitter) object which you provide. ftch will emit events on this object for the progress and timing of the request.
 It's then your responsibility to listen for `'progress'` events on this object.
  * **requestOpts** Optional options object which is merged into the options passed to `http.request` or `https.request`.

 ### `fetch.extend(urlTemplate, params, options)`